-\section{EXPERIMENTAL RESULTS}
+And we further adopt threshold segmentation to get regions with similarity values greater than 95\% of the max similarity value.
+Finally, we choose the connective region, which contains the point of $(h_{max},w_{max})$, and get its centroid point $(h_d,w_d)$ as the final result.

+\section{Experimental Results}

-This section can be divided into three parts: 1) The first part aims to evaluate the generalization and robustness of the learnt local discriminative representation.
-2) The results of segmentation based on inter-modality shape similarity is presented in the second part.
-3) And the final part shows the results of center-sensitive one-shot localization.
+This section contains three parts: (1) The generalization and robustness of our local discrimination model are analyzed in Sec.~\ref{section:Local_Discriminative_Representation_Learning}.
+(2) The comparative results of the shape-guided segmentation are presented in Sec.~\ref{section:Shape-guided Segmentation}.
+(3) Sec.~\ref{section:One-shot Localization} shows the results of the center-sensitive one-shot localization.